-Virtual Makers Fair 2021 - part of Saltaire Arts Trail
+Virtual Makers Fair 2021 - part of Saltaire Arts Trail.
+This event has now finished.

-The Saltaire Virtual Makers Fair returns this spring with a fresh new take on our popular online event, taking place at saltaireinspired.or.g.uk and across Saltaire Inspired’s Instagram and Facebook accounts over two long-weekends:
+The Saltaire Virtual Makers Fair returned this spring with a fresh new take on our popular online event, taking place at saltaireinspired.or.g.uk and across Saltaire Inspired’s Instagram and Facebook accounts over two long-weekends:

 Week 1: Fri 28 - Mon 31 May